By David Joel Miller.

 What I find has been going on is that I am mentally working on what the next post will be and the result is that there is little or no unused memory capacity for remembering where I am going and why.

 We used to call this absent-mindedness.
 Remember the absent-minded professor?
-College is out for the summer here and I will not be able to use that excuse again till fall.
+College is out for the summer here and I will not be able to use that excuse again until fall.

 I believe that I am suffering from another more insidious ailment.